wolfiestyle/LuaTwit/README.md

 - oauth
 - dkjson
 - lanes
+- penlight

-Also you'll need `penlight` to run the examples and `ldoc` if you want to generate the docs.
+Also you'll need `ldoc` if you want to generate the docs.

 ## Documentation